-Filed Under: Business News
+Filed Under: Business & Personal Finance

 About the Author: Cynthia Prairie has been a newspaper editor for 30 years, having worked at such publications as the Raleigh Times, the Baltimore News American, the Buffalo Courier Express, the Chicago Sun-Times and the Patuxent Publishing chain of community newspapers in Maryland.
 She and her family moved to Chester, Vermont in 2004.